Hub Models → Collective Impact

 Wisconsin

-• Project Overview: Wisconsin conducted a project where they partnered with National DPP lifestyle change program and MDPP suppliers across the state and leveraged existing infrastructure to increase enrollment of priority populations in the National DPP lifestyle change program.
+- Project Overview: Wisconsin conducted a project where they partnered with National DPP lifestyle change program and MDPP suppliers across the state and leveraged existing infrastructure to increase enrollment of people at greatest risk for type 2 diabetes in the National DPP lifestyle change program.
 Wisconsin’s goal was to increase enrollment by 1,809 participants, which was 20 percent more than the baseline enrollment as of July 2022.
-Wisconsin’s project activities worked toward increasing partnerships across the state with organizations serving priority populations, strengthening technical assistance and coordination among suppliers, developing and implementing a data collection process, and boosting communication and outreach to priority populations.
+Wisconsin’s project activities worked toward increasing partnerships across the state with organizations serving populations most impacted by type 2 diabetes and related risk factors, strengthening technical assistance and coordination among suppliers, developing and implementing a data collection process, and boosting communication and outreach.

-• Priority Population: Individuals at disproportional risk of developing type 2 diabetes; supplier-specific priority populations that included Asian and Hmong, Black or African American, Hispanic and Latino persons, persons with a high school education or lower, persons age 35 and older, men, and adults enrolled in Medicaid and Medicare.
+- Populations for Enrollment: Individuals at disproportional risk of developing type 2 diabetes; supplier-specific populations that included Asian and Hmong, Black or African American, Hispanic and Latino adults, adults with a high school education or lower, adults age 35 and older, men, and adults enrolled in Medicaid and Medicare.

 For more information about Wisconsin’s involvement with the National DPP lifestyle change program, see Wisconsin’s State Story of Medicaid Coverage on the Coverage Toolkit.